Shahdad: Archaeology

+Background

 Shahdad was a major Bronze Age center discovered in 1968.
 Around 1970, Ali Hakemi of Archaeological Institute of Iran investigated the site.
 He conducted excavations for seven seasons.

 "By the early third millennium B.C., Shahdad began to grow quickly as international trade with Mesopotamia expanded.
 Tomb excavations revealed spectacular artifacts amid stone blocks once painted in vibrant colors.
 These include several extraordinary, nearly life-size clay statues placed with the dead.
 The city's artisans worked lapis lazuli, silver, lead, turquoise, and other materials imported from as far away as eastern Afghanistan, as well as shells from the distant Persian Gulf and Indian Ocean.
 Evidence shows that ancient Shahdad had a large metalworking industry by this time."